VaultoAI/.github/README.md

 ## Acknowledgments

-Built with ❤️ by the Vaulto AI team.
+Built by the Vaulto AI team.

 **Special Thanks:**
 - Next.js team for the amazing framework